PhotographyTips.com - the #1 guide to better conventional and digital photography Become a Member

 IQ - Traditionally understood as Intelligence Quotient, a test score intended to measure human intelligence.
 When referring to cameras, IQ has come to mean Image Quality - a picture quality level that is not specifically defined.

-IRIS DIAPHRAGM - Also sometimes simply known as “Iris,” a device inside a lens of thin overlapping metal leaves that move inwards or outwards, creating an aperture of variable size.
-The aperture size controls the amount of light passing through the lens to the film.
+IRIS DIAPHRAGM - Also sometimes simply known as “iris,” and also as just “diaphragm,” a device inside a lens of thin overlapping metal leaves that move inwards or outwards, creating an aperture of variable size.
+The aperture size controls the amount of light passing through the lens to the sensor or film.

-ISO - Film speed is designated by a single, almost universally-accepted common system developed by the International Organization for Standardization which uses the initials “ISO” before the film-speed number - e.g. ISO 100.
-(Note that many sources will tell you that the initials I.S.O. stand for "International Standards Organization," but they do not.)
+ISO - Film speed or digital photography sensitivity is designated by a single, almost universally-accepted common rating system developed by the International Organization for Standardization which uses the initials “ISO” before the film-speed number or digital camera's sensitivity setting number - e.g. ISO 100.
+(Note that many sources will tell you that the initials I.S.O. when referring to photography stand for "International Standards Organization," but they do not.
+ISO is derived from the Greek word "Isos", which means equal.)